PHLAK/Splat/README.md

 Pattern::make('Wall-E \[2008\].mp4');
 ```

-You may also escape glob pattern characters from a string programatically with
+You may also escape glob pattern characters from a string programmatically with
 the `Pattern::escape()` method.

 ```php